 If the landlord is using the "formal" eviction process (rather than the "summary" process), the notice to the tenant will not say that tenant can oppose the notice by filing an affidavit/answer and will be given pursuant to NRS 40.2512.
 After serving the notice, the landlord would then file and serve a summons and complaint.
 Click to read Filing a Formal Eviction.

 CAUTION!
-If you intend to file a formal eviction for nonpayment of rent, you should not use the Self-Help Center Five-Day Notice to Pay Rent or Quit form.
+If you intend to file a formal eviction for nonpayment of rent, you should not use the Self-Help Center Seven-Day Notice to Pay Rent or Quit form.
 You will need to either draft the NRS 40.2512 notice yourself or retain an attorney to assist you.
 Click for information about Lawyers and Legal Help.

 Responding To The Notice